seung-lab/connected-components-3d/benchmarks/README.md

 The volume is derived from an early experimental segmentation of pinky40, a predecessor to the now public pinky100_v185 automatic segmentation of mouse brain now available at https://microns-explorer.org/phase1.
 You need to gzip decompress to recover the uncompressed file: `gunzip connectomics.npy.gz`

+## Image Data

+`Misc_pollen.npy` is the microscopy image from https://en.wikipedia.org/wiki/Scanning_electron_microscope#/media/File:Misc_pollen.jpg which is a public domain photo taken by the Dartmouth College Electron Microscope Facility in 2004.

 # Multi-Label Comparison

 <p style="font-style: italics;" align="center">